QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 - **POT_EXC_FILE** defines the file where the excitation coefficients for the linear potential flow model are located.
 The file ending must be included.
 This determines the format of the file.
   QBlade currently supports excitation files in the WAMIT, NEMOH and BEMUse formats.

+- **POT_DIFF_FILE** defines the file where the second-order difference-frequency wave force coefficients are located.
+The file ending must be included.
+This determines the format of the file.
+  QBlade currently supports difference-frequency files only in the WAMIT format.

+- **POT_SUM_FILE** defines the file where the second-order sum-frequency wave force coefficients are located.
+The file ending must be included.
+This determines the format of the file.
+  QBlade currently supports sum-frequency files only in the WAMIT format.

 - **USE_RADIATION** is a flag that enables the calculation of the radiation loads on all potential flow bodies.
 - **DELTA_FREQ_RAD** is the discretization of the frequencies used for the calculation of the radiation forces (in Hz).